gogs/gogs/CONTRIBUTING.md

 ## Discuss your design

-The project welcomes submissions but please let everyone know what you're working on if you want to change or add to the Gitea repositories.
+The project welcomes submissions but please let everyone know what you're working on if you want to change or add something to the Gitea repositories.

-Before undertaking to write something new for the Gitea project, please [file an issue](https://github.com/go-gitea/gitea/issues/new).
+Before starting to write something new for the Gitea project, please [file an issue](https://github.com/go-gitea/gitea/issues/new).
 Significant changes must go through the
 [change proposal process](https://github.com/go-gitea/proposals)